Home

 role in victory than does combat, and that the mere taking of

 provinces willy-nilly will mostly just earn famine revolts.
-On
+On the

-the first round, players should
+first round, players should try to expand into lightly-defended

-try to expand into lightly-defended regions which offer high monetary and
+regions which offer high monetary and grain values, particularly

-grain values, particularly if they have started without any region having
+if they have started without any region having at least six tax

-at least six tax and five grain.
+and five grain.
 They should consider not buying all the available

-reinforcements, especially the small one, but use the money to buy buildings in
+reinforcements, especially the small one, but use the money to buy

-heavily defended areas.
-Future turns should be spent in careful study of
+buildings in heavily defended areas.
+Future turns should be spent

-potential buildings points earnings and the minimum required to enhance them.
+in careful study of potential buildings points earnings and the

+minimum required to enhance them.
 As in any game in which players

-can more-or-less freely attack one another, it's a good idea not to appear to
+can more-or-less freely attack one another, it's a good idea not

-Regarding the title, Wallenstein was the general in the employ of Austria
+to appear to be winning.
+Regarding the title, Wallenstein was the

-so successful that he looked to be creating a kingdom of his own before
+be creating a kingdom of his own before his mysterious, untimely

 - War Galley

-Operational wargame depicting naval battles during the Classical Greek
+Operational war game depicting naval battles during the Classical Greek

 and Roman periods.
 Most of the interest will be from Classical history